camiloborges/PnP-Partner-Pack/Documentation/Setup-Guide.md

 <a name="aad-apipermissions"></a>
 ### Configure Azure AD Application API Permissions
 - Go to [Azure management portal](http://portal.azure.com) (portal.azure.com)
-- authenticate using your highly privileged account
+- Authenticate using your highly privileged account
-- navigate to Azure Active Directory
+- Navigate to Azure Active Directory
 - Click App registrations.
 - Find your newly created application and click on it
 - Click Required permissions